spaceadler/homelab/README.md

 ## **2. The header & why structs are the best**

 A WAV file needs a specific 44-byte header at the start.
 If you mess up a single byte, the file is corrupted.
 I could have written the bytes one by one, but that's messy.
 Instead, I used a C **struct**.
-A struct is like a stencil—I define the shape of the data I want, fill it with values, and then stamp the whole thing onto the disk in one go.
+So I define the shape of the data I want, fill it with values, and then stamp the whole thing onto the disk in one go.

 ### **The "Packing" Trick**